pavankumarpolavarapu/pavankumarpolavarapu_old.github.io/about/index.md

 <img style="float:left; object-fit: cover; border-radius:50%; margin: 8px 50px" width="180" height="250" src="/assets/images/profile.png" alt="Profile">

 ## About
 Hello friends, My name is Pavan Kumar Polavarapu, I am a passionate developer interested in Machine Learning and researching more on the topic.
-I have a Technology blog Technophileshub but I felt it would better to keep track using git for all the learning outcomes of the projects that I am working on.
+I have a Technology blog Technophileshub but I felt Git would be better place to keep track of learning outcomes for the projects that I am working on.
 <br>
 <br>
 <br>